Understanding CPR Success Rates: Effectiveness and Influencing Factors

 Is CPR Effective?

-Performing Cardiopulmonary Resuscitation can double or even triple the chances of survival when performed early enough after cardiac arrest.
+Performing Cardiopulmonary Resuscitation doubles or even triple the chances of survival when performed early enough after cardiac arrest.
 However, the success of CPR is vastly overrated by patients.
-The researchers said that the general public considers CPR more effective than it is, and they tend to ignore the negative effect it can have.
+The researchers said that the general public considers CPR more effective than it is, and they tend to ignore the negative effect it has.

 In earlier studies, cardiac arrest patients had pegged CPR survival rates between 19% and 75%.
 But the actual chain of survival rate is about 12% for cardiac arrests that occur outside hospitals and between 24% and 40% for those that happen in the hospital, according to the report published online in the Emergency Medicine Journal.